Excel VBA Break For Loop

 It says If Cells(K, 1).
 Value = “looping cell is equal to nothing continue the loop of inserting serial numbers from 1 to 10.

 The last part of the loop says:

-If the above condition is not TRUE then “Exit For” loop.
+If the above condition is not TRUE, then the “Exit For” loop.

-To clear this ambiguity we need to put one simple VBA message box as below.
+To clear this ambiguity, we need to put one simple VBA message box below.

 Sub Exit_Loop() Dim K As Long For K = 1 To 10 If Cells(K, 1).Value = "" Then Cells(K, 1).Value = K Else MsgBox "We got non empty cell, in cell " & Cells(K, 1).Address & vbNewLine & "We are exiting the loop" Exit For End If Next K End Sub

-When looping through the cell if any non-empty cell founds it will display the message saying “We got non-empty cell, in cell A8.
+When looping through the cell, if any non-empty cell is found, it will display the message saying, “We got non-empty cell, in cell A8.
 We are exiting the loop”.

-This will inform the user of the exit of the loop with cell address as well.
-If any value entered by mistake then we can check the cell address returned in the message box.
+This will inform the user of the exit of the loop with a cell address as well.
+If any value is entered by mistake, then we can check the cell address returned in the message box.

-Like how we have exited For Next Loop, similarly we can exit the “Do Until” VBA loop as well.
+Like how we have exited For Next Loop, similarly, we can exit the “Do Until” loop as well.
 For example, look at the below code.

 Sub Exit_DoUntil_Loop() Dim K As Long K = 1 Do Until K = 11 Cells(K, 1).Value = K K = K + 1 Loop End Sub